-MFO II – an educational building putting energy neutrality, circularity and vitality first and foremost
+Langeveld Building – an educational building putting energy neutrality, circularity and vitality first

-The Erasmus University Rotterdam’s (EUR) new multipurpose educational building, MFO II, will be one of the most sustainable university buildings in the Netherlands once completed and forms part of Phase III of our ‘Campus in Development’ programme.
+The Erasmus University Rotterdam’s (EUR) new multipurpose educational building, Langeveld Building is one of the most sustainable university buildings in the Netherlands.
+It is part of Phase III of our ‘Tomorow's campus’ programme.
 This is our master plan for creating an inspiring and stimulating campus.
 A campus with international allure and lively, sustainable and aesthetically appealing surroundings in which students and staff can learn, work and relax.

 Setting ambitious goals

-We set ambitious goals for MFO II to align as seamlessly as possible with the university’s strategic priorities (Strategy 2024), in which sustainable development forms one of the seven cornerstones.
+We set ambitious goals for Langeveld Building to align with the university’s strategic priorities (Strategy 2024), in which sustainable development is one of the seven cornerstones.
 With our consultants’ advice and assistance, we reformulated our sustainability goals as four central themes and incorporated them into our invitation to tender – energy neutrality, circularity, vitality and integrality.

 Our terms of reference specified the following minimum requirements for its sustainability:

 - Building Circularity Performance (BCP/CPG 2 ) score: 8

 - Energy Performance Coefficient (EPC): 0

 We allowed candidates the freedom to meet these levels as creatively as possible.

 We awarded the contract for the design, development and construction of our new multipurpose educational building to a consortium made up of BAM Bouw en Techniek, Paul de Ruiter Architects, Halmos Adviseurs and LBP|SIGHT.